Turabian Format Quick Guide

 - Pagination for the fore matter, if any (including the table of contents), uses lowercase Roman numerals (i, ii), in the center bottom of the page.
 Begin with ii, to account for the title page position.

 - The body of the paper for all Liberty University classes uses Arabic numbers (1, 2, 3) in the top-right corner.
 It begins with page 1.
+All templates provided by Liberty University are already programmed with proper pagination.

 - See the pagination video tutorial.